 He went from making his Premier League debut to never being close to the first team again.
 It’s a familiar story.

-“It was Tim Sherwood and Les Ferdinand who came together and said that I had a real chance of cracking it at Spurs,” Lancaster recalls.
+“It was Tim Sherwood and Les Ferdinand who came together and said that I had a real chance of cracking it at Spurs,” Lancaster says.

 “That was the summer AVB came in and I started training with the first-team for pre-season, but it was literally within the first week I got quite a bad injury.

 “I ended up snapping my groin off the bone and that set me back near enough a year.
 After that it was injury upon injury and I couldn’t get going to kickstart my career.

 “I wasn’t too disappointed about not playing again as it was just a conveyor belt of talent at that club, if one year doesn’t make the grade they’re just going to bring in some younger lot and hope that they do.

 “After that injury I got back for six months and then did my ACL, then by the time I’d come back my contract was up and I thought it was right for both us to call it a day there and move on.”

 Upon his release in 2014, Lancaster joined Graham Westley’s Stevenage, but despite a debut winner against AFC Wimbledon, he didn’t win over the manager and left within six months for non-league St Albans ahead of a move to his current club Louisville City in America’s USL Eastern Conference.

 “I went to Stevenage to get back into the swing of things, but that was straight off the back of my ACL injury.
 I was just trying to get fit, play some games and see where it would take me, but the manager there didn’t really give me enough time, I feel.